hyperledger/fabric/docs/source/developapps/analysis.md

 Price = 4.90M USD
 ```

+See how the paper owners changes, and how in out example, the price changes.
+Can
-Can you think of a reason why the price of MagnetoCorp commercial paper
+you think of a reason why the price of MagnetoCorp commercial paper might be
-might be falling?
+falling?

 ### Redeem

 The **redeem** transaction for paper 00001 represents the end of its lifecycle.
-DigiBank initiates the transaction which transfers the commercial paper back to
+In our relatively simple example, DigiBank initiates the transaction which
+transfers the commercial paper back to MagnetoCorp:
-MagnetoCorp:

 ```
 Txn = redeem